kumuluz/kumuluzee-samples/jsp/README.md

 # KumuluzEE servlet sample

-> JSF usage sample with KumuluzEE
+> JSP usage sample with KumuluzEE

-This sample demonstrates how to configure and use Java EE JSF technologies using KumuluzEE.
+This sample demonstrates how to configure and use Java EE JSP technologies using KumuluzEE.

 ## Requirements